ndivhuwomusetha92-jpg/MURN-ICE-CUBES-AND-BLOCKS/miscellaneous/readme.md

 i made the symantic elements to be available.
-Sizes of the home picture was changed boxes for filling in were changed to be aligned correctly.This is a simple static website built using HTML, CSS, and JavaScript.
+Sizes of the home picture was changed boxes for filling in were changed to be aligned correctly.

+This is a simple static website built using HTML, CSS, and JavaScript.
 It demonstrates basic web structure, styling, and interactivity for learning and practice purposes.

 Features